 It has more species of birds than any other country in the world, lush rainforests, unique desert and highland ecosystems, and access to the world’s third-largest coral reef.

 Adventurers can enjoy traveling to the Lost City recently discovered in the Sierra Nevada mountain range.
 It’s believed to be older than Machu Picchu.
-Or they can hike the Andes, or try diving from the Colombian islands of Providencia and Santa Catalina.

-Another great spot for diving is the Rosario Islands which are only a quick boat ride from Cartagena.
+A great spot for diving is the Rosario Islands which are only a quick boat ride from Cartagena.
 This is arguably Colombia’s most beautiful city, with exquisite colonial architecture that features ornate balconies and lovely plazas.

 Tourists can enjoy views of ocean sunsets, ride a horse carriage through the city, and enjoy the flowers that bloom everywhere.
 The city has many outdoor dance venues and the occasional dancing flash mob.